4 Ways to Avoid the Huge Problem of Arsenic in RiceUpdated: April 23, 2018 Green Living

 If you simply cannot afford organic, have no time to soak it before cooking or call brands about arsenic in rice testing results, then do this.
 Eat rice at most 1-2 times weekly, and be sure to stick to a single serving especially for children.
 Why so strict?
 Remember the Consumer Reports article above found that a single serving of arsenic contaminated rice goes over safe limits for a week!

-Learn to use other gluten free grains like oats, buckwheat, teff, amaranth, millet, and others.
+Learn to use other gluten free grains like oats, buckwheat, teff, amaranth, quinoa, and millet.
 While these are sometimes harder to find and a bit more expensive, the importance of not becoming overly reliant on rice in the diet is worth the cost.

 Detoxing from Arsenic in Rice